 Unfortunately, acid stimulation, like hydraulic fracturing that doesn’t meet the arbitrary thresholds of injected fluid volume set out in the Infrastructure Act 2015, is exempt from the Government definition of associated hydraulic fracturing, and from the regulations introduced by the IA2015.

 The Environment Agency (EA) clarified how they view acid stimulation only in January 2018.
-It is a welcome step; however, there is no meaningful regulation behind it, the de minimis exclusion criteria are unclear, as are the monitoring methods to ensure that only operations that are permitted within the scope of permit are actually performed.
+It is a welcome step; however, there is no meaningful regulation behind it, the de minimis exclusion criteria are unclear.
+No guidance has been provided so we don’t know whether there any common rules on de minimis that the EA is applying, or whether each local permitting team is using its own criteria.
+The operators are not required to provide detailed acid injection plans or notice either to regulators or the local community about when these procedures are taking place.
+The EA’s monitoring is limited to site visits (frequency varies greatly from site to site) and on-site document check.
+We believe that this is not adequate to effectively monitor acid injections and ensure that only operations that are permitted within the scope of permit are actually performed.

-Specifically at Brockham, Surrey County Council (the relevant Minerals Planning Authority) operate according to an outdated minerals plan that doesn’t include any specific policies for unconventional hydrocarbons.
+Specifically at Brockham and other sites in Surrey, Surrey County Council (the relevant Minerals Planning Authority) operate according to an outdated Minerals Local Plan that doesn’t include any specific policies for unconventional hydrocarbons.
+SCC has never seen hydrocarbon extraction as a serious issue and so it operates well behind the curve.
+The MLP concentrates on minerals extraction (i.e. the sand, gravel, chalk and bentonite industries).

 (1) Abdullah, K. (2016).
 Acidizing Oil Wells, a Sister-Technology to Hydraulic Fracturing: Risks, Chemicals, and Regulations.
 UCLA.